MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Adjustment.md

 Retrieves the maximum value of the adjustment.

-Returns: The current maximum value of the adjustment

     method gtk_adjustment_get_upper ( --> Num )

 [gtk_adjustment_] set_upper
 ---------------------------

 Sets the maximum value of the adjustment.
 Note that values will be restricted by `upper - page-size` if the page-size property is nonzero.

 See `gtk_adjustment_set_lower()` about how to compress multiple emissions of the *changed* signal when setting multiple adjustment properties.